Andres Aldeguer: Senior

 In March 2024, Aldeguer received his first call up to the Philippines national team for the 2026 World Cup qualification games against Iraq.

 Personal life

-Aldeguer is the son of the American former basketball player Dino Aldeguer, who also attended De La Salle Zobel School.
+Andres Aldeguer is the son of former basketball player Dino Aldeguer, who also attended De La Salle Zobel School.
+George Aldeguer, Andres' great granduncle, was also a footballer and a scorer for the Philippine national team in the 1958 Asian Games.